There’s a rich history of Chinese ghosts — as many as 1,520 spirits have been compiled.

 This is just one of the many kinds of turtle spirits in Chinese mythology.
 She is a temptress with a beautiful upper body and the lower body of a turtle.
 It’s a mystery whether she’s friendly or malevolent, as those who glimpsed her true form have tended to run away.

 Said to be active around Hubei.
 A shape shifter that appears as mist, beasts or people, and likes yellow clothes.
-He is lecherous, lives on a diet of other ghosts, laughs hideously at those he dislikes, causing death or crippling in the victims.
-Huang Fu Gui is documented in early Chinese mythology, in the 3rd century BCE to 1st century CE Classic of Mountains and Seas and texts of the Song Dynasty.
+He is lecherous, lives on a diet of other ghosts, laughs hideously at those he dislikes, causing death or injure in its victims.
+Huang Fu Gui is documented in early Chinese mythology, in the 3rd century BCE to 1st century CE Classic of Mountains and Seas and texts of the Song dynasty.

 Its name literally means “hanging on boots ghost.”
 This Chinese ghost likes to follow people around at night and play mischievous pranks behind them.
 So if you’re walking down a quiet alley at night, and you hear strange noises, or feel a creepy breeze on your neck, you might have a Diao Xue Gui at your heels.
 If you swing round, you won’t find it.
 Interestingly, in colloquial Cantonese, the term Diao Xue Gui refers to stalkers.